 Around the corner from the other brewpubs is Magpie, the original Seoul brewpub.
 They have a small room on street level that’s only open until 10 pm, when they tell patrons to head to the basement bar to avoid annoying the neighbors with excessive noise.
 The basement bar can get crowded, but it’s a cool place to hang out if you get a seat.
 The most impressive beer I tried at Magpie was the lavender ale, which was light for the summer heat and humidity.
 I was skeptical, but the lavender didn’t overpower the light hops and added a relaxing aroma to a beer to enjoy while hanging around a dim alley in the middle of a metropolis.

 Over in Itaewan, I found my favorite basement bar in the city: Four Seasons Craft Beer Bar.
-I introduced three local friends to this rather quiet bar that devoid of the annoying expat crowd–it attracts locals and well-behaved expats in the area.
+I introduced three local friends to this rather quiet bar that was devoid of the annoying expat crowd–it attracts locals and well-behaved expats in the area.
 The beer menu changes and has a nice balance of Korean and international microbrews.
 I stuck with the Korean beers like Seoulless Ginger and Noul Red Rye, the latter of which had some sharp hops.

 The last brewpub I sampled was Platinum Brewery.
 I stumbled upon this one while wandering the crowded streets of Hongdae on a Friday night (a huge mistake with all the university students roaming around after a week of classes).
 Although I only tried the oatmeal stout and strong pale ale, I found Platinum to be the most consistent brewery–both beers were smooth with enough flavor to keep me interested as I drank.
 Despite the bar being empty, I was inspired to order my second beer.